Field Office Director U.S. Citizenship and Immigration Services c/o American Embassy 9600 Seoul Place Washington, DC 20521-9600

 Parking & Handicap Accessibility

 Fees for applications and petitions are listed in the Forms section of the USCIS website.
 Payment may be made with Won or U.S. dollars, and postal money orders.
 Proper identification, a local address, or a telephone number may be requested for money orders.
-Certified checks are not accepted.
+Certified checks and credit cards are not accepted.
 The Embassy cashier will not accept personal checks.

 We strive to provide quality service to our customers.
 If we have not lived up to this commitment or if we have met or exceeded your expectations, please let us know.
 To comment on the services provided at this office, please write to the Field Office Director at the address given above, or to the: